 - White or red cabbage – I make coleslaw at least once a week and use the rest in a stir-fry

 - Mixed lettuce leaves

-- Red peppers
+- Red or yellow peppers

 - Sweet potato

 What are your staples in the pantry, fridge and freezer?
 What do you find you use the most and the least?
 Don’t forget to share this post with anyone who will benefit from this information.
-And remember to download my free paleo shopping list PDF guide to keep handy.